Nandan9911/Big-data-projects/README.md

 What is the frequency of the phrase "circumference." in the data set?
 (You do not need to remove the punctuation marks from the words.)

+# MapReduce on Airports data

 Data Set:
 https://drive.google.com/file/d/1DpfofGJbMeB4ZIh6wM54nYoeHQUjH3uL/view?usp=sh
 are_link

-Count the number of unique ordered pairs of origin and destination (Origin, Destination) present in the dataset, i.e., for two flights, either the origin or the destination differs.
+1. Count the number of unique ordered pairs of origin and destination (Origin, Destination) present in the dataset, i.e., for two flights, either the origin or the destination differs.

-What is the airport code and the number of flights corresponding to that airport, with the maximum number of outgoing flights in the year 2004?
+2. What is the airport code and the number of flights corresponding to that airport, with the maximum number of outgoing flights in the year 2004?

+# MapReduce on Cricket data

 DATA SET:
 https://drive.google.com/file/d/10TLQxUn1ndkUcfeHRNVcB_JZtd_c-mxw/view?usp=sha
 re_link

-Which player scored the highest number of centuries?
+1. Which player scored the highest number of centuries?
-In which year did Indian players score the maximum number of centuries?
+2. In which year did Indian players score the maximum number of centuries?